 The exact services to be provided by the consultant.

-Low Income Tax Credits (if applicable):

-All Applicants for HOME funds in conjunction with Affordable Housing Tax Credits, and any Applicants with private, for-profit development partners, must submit signed financial statements or audited financial statements for all partners, for the most recent fiscal year.
-OHFA is required to assess the financial capacity of the developer of HOME-assisted Developments, in order to help ensure the long-term viability of the Development.
-If OHFA Staff determines that the developer of the Development does not have the financial capacity to undertake a Development of the size and complexity of the Development proposed in the Application, OHFA Staff will recommend denial of the Application.
-If the Applicant is the developer, OHFA Staff will make that determination in Threshold Section Five, Audit.
-OHFA must be assured that the developer has sufficient financial strength to provide for unforeseen costs and unanticipated delays.

 Partnerships (if applicable):

 An Applicant partnering with another entity must clearly demonstrate that the Applicant is the general partner or member with at least fifty-one percent (51%) of the voting majority over the use of HOME funds under all circumstances in any partnership, LLC or other legal entity.
 For CHDOs undertaking the activity as a CHDO Sponsorship activity, the CHDO must have 100% ownership of the General Partner of a Limited Partnership, or 100% ownership of the Managing Member of a Limited Liability Company.
 In either of these cases, Applicants must submit an organization chart.